awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

       ]
   }
 ```
-The following C\# code finds all snapshots in the specified gateway that match the volumes and the specified cut off period and then deletes them\.
+The following C\# code finds all snapshots in the specified gateway that match the volumes and the specified cut\-off period and then deletes them\.

 ```
 using System;